108062138/popo_riscv_cpu/README.md

 ```
 ## progress

-For now, these three module has not ....
+For now, these three module has not been connected yet.
+And they are not finished, independently.

+- AXI bus: finish burst mode but interconnect module is not done yet.
+The currect setup is to 1-1 mapping, which is not realistic
+- L1 cache: the memory calling DMA should be re-implemented.
+And the memory maintains should add TLB and so on
+- five stage CPU: the CPU's branch is fixed, should use 4-state branch detection unit to replace it. the CPU's current jal, jalr is detected in EX stage, which always causes flush.
+I want it to move to ID stage, eliminating the need to flush ID/EX

 ## how to run

-- step0: clone main repo and enter the main working directory
+step0: clone main repo and enter the main working directory

     $ git clone https://github.com/108062138/popo_cpu.git

     $ cd popo_cpu

-- step1: clone asm to hexa repo and make the python env aware of the python extension
+step1: clone asm to hexa repo and make the python env aware of the python extension

     $ git clone https://https://github.com/108062138/riscv-assembler.git

     $ pip install -e ./riscv-assembler

-- step3: change file path when possible
+step3: change file path when possible in src/L1_cache/inst_mem

-If issues arise try:

-    $ python3 -m pip install riscv-assembler